mesoform/concierge_scheduler/README.md

 ## Environment Variables

-Set the following environment variables in the docker-compose yml file:
+Set the following environment variables in the docker-compose.yml file for the Zabbix server service:

 `ZBX_API_HOST`: The Zabbix web frontend endpoint \
 `ZBX_USER`: A Zabbix username to access the web API \